mcecode/meme-party/README.md

   SSL_PEM=/path/to/your.pem
 ```

-if you don't have one, you can create a cert using [mkcert](https://github.com/FiloSottile/mkcert).
+If you don't have one, you can create a cert using [mkcert](https://github.com/FiloSottile/mkcert).

-If you don't want to generate a cert yourself but would still like to use https then just put:
+If you don't want to generate a cert yourself but would still like to use HTTPS then just put:

 ```text
   SSL=true